Are there new construction options near Clermont or Minneola?

 11/4/20252 min read

-If you’re in the market around Clermont, Florida or Minneola (Lake County), new-construction homes are definitely part of the picture.
-But before you rush into a turn-key builder contract, let’s review the current dynamics (yes—I used to teach 22 years, so I’m about the detail).
+If you’re looking to buy a home around Clermont, Florida or Minneola (Lake County), new-construction homes are definitely part of the picture.
+But before you rush into a builder contract, let’s review the current market dynamics (yes—I used to teach 22 years, so I’m about the detail).

 What the data show: